iamcopper/bashrc/README.md

 ```

 #### setup_ipmicore_env.sh
-Set bash evn script only for ipmicore development.
+Like setup_env.sh, but it's only for ipmicore build environment.